mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 8/JTAS_-_Volume_8_May24.md

 and swollen...
 Told me I had punched him right in the face, when they wrestled me to the ground.
 With four men.

 Naturally, Darokyn kicked me out.
 Well, luckily not out of the airlock.
-I’m back on Theev now.
+I'm back on Theev now.
 I caught up with that captain I met the other time we were here.
 One Ferrick Redthane...

 #### PatronPatron

-##### Guerraedzahkhue ‘Ed’ Zhaerdeng, Pilot
+##### Guerraedzahkhue 'Ed' Zhaerdeng, Pilot

 **By Geir Lanesskog**